Alexa-2k/Alexa-2k/README.md

 ##  When I’m not coding, I am ...

 - Stargazing and exploring the universe
 - Jamming to rock and baroque music
+- Collecting tools and fixing things.
 - Baking up tasty treats
 - Growing plants and dreaming of green thumbs
 - Traveling and learning new languages